Religion and Civil Society

 This subproject aims to understand the religious experience on its own terms, from the standpoint of religious believers and communities, and with that understanding in mind, to come to a more complete and informed understanding of the potential contribution of religion to a free society.
 Questions to be studied include: (1) the place of the individual conscience in the social-political order; (2) the proper relation between religious communities and communities defined by the State or the nation; (3) the normative idea of a de-centered Republic as a political space protecting freedom, even religious freedom; (4) the formation of the idea of religious toleration.

-Thereby, this subproject is developed in two researchs:
+Thereby, this subproject is developed in three researchs: